Two Factor Authentication¶

 To enable two factor authentication on your account, follow these easy steps:

-3. Click on the "New Token" button and follow the directions to scan the QR code using your authenticator app.
-Enter the six digit passcode generated by the app into the IDM portal to confirm you've linked the account correctly.
+Click on the "New Token" button and follow the directions to scan the QR code using your authenticator application.
+Enter the six digit passcode generated by the application into the Identity Management (IDM) portal to confirm you've linked the account correctly.
 If so, you'll see the token added and enabled.
-If this failed, you'll see the error Failed to verify token and you can try again.
+If this failed, you'll see the error

-Don't have a camera to scan the QR code?
+) Don't have a camera to scan the QR code?

 If you do not have the ability to scan the QR code, click on the "Show URI" link under the QR code.
 This will display a long string containing a secret that you must copy into the authentication app.
-Copy the section of the string between secret= and &period paste this into your authentication app.
-For example, for this URI path:
+Copy the section of the string betweensecret=and&periodpaste this into your authentication app.
+For example, for this URI path:you would copyotpauth://totp/ccruser@CBLS.CCR.BUFFALO.EDU:ccb17777-b91f-4be1-9f31-0c6304968608?digits=6&secret=XU4ECLFSJO675KDTAXMV2Y2ANFOXC25XEMYJEI7JFX33NI7EQXMY34H5&period=30&algorithm=SHA1&issuer=ccruser%40CBLS.CCR.BUFFALO.EDUXU4ECLFSJO675KDTAXMV2Y2ANFOXC25XEMYJEI7JFX33NI7EQXMY34H5into your authentication app.
+Then enter the six digit passcode generated by the app into the IDM portal to confirm you've linked the account correctly.

-Managing tokens for devices
+Managing tokens for devices¶

 Warning